laurencee/Livestream.Monitor/README.md

 1. Run Livestream.Monitor.exe
 2. Import Channels you have already followed using your stream site username (not all stream sites supported)
 3. Add other channels manually
-4. Double click on live channels to open the stream or click on the quality button while having a stream row selected
+4. Double-click on live channels to open the stream or click on the quality button while having a stream row selected

 ## General Features
 * Add your favourite livestreams to be monitored from twitch or youtube